usnistgov/xslt-blender/sts-viewer/readme.md

 ### Fallback logic

-By scrutinizing element content models given in the schemas (1.1d1 at time of writing), we attempt to make a distinction between element classes as follows:
+By scrutinizing element content models given in the schemas (1.1d1 at time of writing), element classes can be distinguished as follows:

+Everything becomes either a `div` (for structured elements) or `span` for elements appearing in line.
+An element becomes a `div` if its model given in the schema permits only other elements, no text contents.
+Likewise it becomes a `div` if it is never *used* (incuded) in an inline context (i.e., permissibly mixed with text.
+An STS `p` thus becomes a `div` (used only as a 'block' never in line), and so also does a `sec` (used only as a block,)

-Everything becomes a div unless it (a) appears directly inside an element permitted to have text content, and (b) it is itself permitted to have text content.
+Whether an element appears in line  unless it (a) appears directly inside an element permitted to have text content, and (b) it is itself permitted to have text content.
 That is, everything is a div except 'soup', which is recognized as anything that both appears with text, and contains text, when it becomes a span.

 The `fallback.xsl` logic also provides support for assignment of `@class` values, to be overridden when appropriate in a calling XSLT by providing a template in a callback mode ("class"), generating a string (space-delimited token set) for the value.
 Additionally, this stylesheet provides for `id` attributes to be copied, but for no other attributes to be copied or propagated (again without overriding logic).